Sport in Russia: Chess

+Combat sports

 Fencing

 FIE Russian President Alisher Usmanov with Putin.

 Fencing in Tsarist Russia was a popular sport among the Russian elites.
 It transitioned in the Soviet Union as a sport for fencing enthusiasts and became a visible sport for the Soviet people which reached its peak in the 1980s in terms of success and popularity.

 After the Russian invasion of Ukraine, the International Fencing Federation (FIE) banned Russia and Belarus athletes and officials.
 It cancelled or will relocate all events in Russia and Belarus.
 FIE Russian President Alisher Usmanov stepped down after the European Union imposed economic sanctions on him.
 In June 2022, Stanislav Pozdnyakov, the Russian Olympic Committee (ROC) President, was removed from his position as European Fencing Confederation (EFC) President at an Extraordinary Congress following a unanimous vote of no confidence in Pozdnyakov in March 2022, due to his xenophobic conduct in the wake of the Russian invasion of Ukraine.
 In reaction to the emigration to the United States in 2023 of Russian Olympians épée fencer Sergey Bida (a silver medal winner) and his wife épée fencer Violetta Khrapina Bida, joining two-time junior world sabre champion Konstantin Lokhanov as the second and third Russian Olympian fencers to emigrate to the United States after the Russian invasion of Ukraine, in July 2023 the Russian Fencing Federation announced its decision to fire Russian national épée team head coach Alexander Glazunov.

+Judo

+The popularity of judo in Russia increased with President Vladimir Putin promoting the sport, and Russia producing multiple Olympic and world champions.

+After the Russian invasion of Ukraine, the International Judo Federation (IJF) removed Putin, who is a judo enthusiast, as its Honorary President and ambassador.
+The IJF also removed Russian Arkady Rotenberg as a member of the IJF's executive committee.
+It also cancelled all competitions in Russia, but allowed their athletes to compete as neutral athletes.